What is an Appraisal?

 Business assets are commonly appraised, especially in instances when the business must cease operations.
-In doing so, the appraiser is looking at determining the assets’ book value, which is calculated by deducting the liabilities from the assets.
+In doing so, the appraiser is looking to determine the assets’ book value This is calculated by deducting the business’ liabilities from the assets.

 2. Capitalization of earnings

 A more popular method for appraising a business is by determining its earnings.
 In capitalization of earnings, documented earnings in the past are looked into and given weight.
-The appraiser gives the most weight to the most recent earnings, and he goes less and less as he goes back to the older earnings records.
+The appraiser gives the most weight to the most recent earnings, and progressively less and less weight to older earnings records.

 3. Future earnings

-In contrast to the previous type that uses historical earnings, discounted future earnings look at, of course, the future earnings of a business.
+In contrast to the previous type of appraisal that uses historical earnings, discounted future earnings look at the anticipated future earnings of a business.
 After the projected earnings are determined, a discount rate is used.
 Both the future earnings method and the capitalization of earnings give the greatest weight to present earnings and less to future earnings.

 4. Capitalization factor